ISUgenomics/geospatialworkbook/IntroPhotogrammetry/OpenDroneMap/03-ODM-georeferencing.md

 -116.75048 &emsp; 43.06475 &emsp; 2088.22 &emsp; 877.826253 &emsp; 2459.65369 &emsp; DJI_0335.JPG &emsp; 101 <br>
 </div>

-* The first line should contain the name of the projection used for the geo coordinates, in one of the following formats:
+* The first line should contain the name of the projection used for the geo-coordinates, in one of the following formats:

 ```
 * PROJ string:   +proj=utm +zone=11 +ellps=WGS84 +datum=WGS84 +units=m +no_defs